 Two new tea urns, funded with a small grant from the Cornwall Council Community Chest, will make apres-screening tea and coffee service a breeze.
 Above (l-r): Donna Anton, chair; Candida Frith-Macdonald, secretary; Joy Scott-Mance, refreshments.

 Later in the year a second award from the Neighbourhood Cinema Fund expanded our chairs to a full complement of 80, and a third award, in December 2015, included a new pair of speakers, an equipment cabinet and a backup Blu-ray player.
+The installation of an electric screen in 2018 finally completed our wish list of needs and wants.

 In short, we believe that facilitating access to film enriches the cultural experience of people in their local communities, both rural and urban: